CompNet/Renard/docs/pipeline.rst

 >>> out.character_network
 [<networkx.classes.graph.Graph object at 0x7fd9e9115900>]

-See :class:`.CoOccurrencesGraphExtractor` for more details on the usage of the ``dynamic`` and ``dynamic_window`` arguments.
-Note that, currently, only the co-occurrence graph extractor supports dynamic networks.
+Both :class:`.CoOccurrencesGraphExtractor` and
+:class:`.ConversationalGraphExtractor` support dynamic networks.
+See their documentation for more details.

 Plot and export functions work as one would expect intuitively. :meth:`.PipelineState.plot_graph` allow to visualize the